baneteasnow/baneteasnow.github.io/_posts/2016-12-03-start-where-you-are.md

 category: book2
 title: "Start Where You Are | Meera Lee Petal (Kitap)"
 kitap: "Start Where You Are: A Journal for Self-Exploration"
-tr: "Start Where You Are - Kişisel Kesif İçin Bir Günlük"
+tr: "Start Where You Are - Kişisel Keşif İçin Bir Günlük"
 yazar: "Meera Lee Petal"
 yil: "2016"
 sayfa: "128"